 • be able to demonstrate a strong commitment to Myanmar’s public, private or civil society sector (as relevant), and to the development of Myanmar in general; and

-• be able to take up the program in the academic year for which it is offered.
+• be able to take up the award in the academic year for which it is offered.

 • be studying full-time at post-secondary level;